bhumikaavadutha/todaystask/README.md

 # Webcam

- This tool is to capture the video from the webcam.
+ This tool is to capture the video from the webcam using argument parser

 ## installation

-  install opencv using pip install
+  install opencv, argparse using pip install

 ## Usage